 An ERP system combines several corporate operations from various sectors, including manufacturing.
 However, manufacturing ERP is made specifically to meet the demands of industrial processes.

-ERP has many aspects for supply chain, production, and finance.
+ERP has many aspects for supply chains, production, and finance.
 It can meet your needs outside of manufacturing.
 Specialized functions like quality control, bill of materials (BOM) management, and production planning are provided by manufacturing ERP.

 The main difference between ERP and manufacturing: